COMSYS/parameter-exchange/README.md

 via Dockerfile) [You can change the container and image name in this file, default is *(erikb/)ma*]

     **Note:** Building the container might fail at the pip install command.
-    This is caused by problems with the internet connection.
+    This issue is caused by problems with the internet connection.
 Just try to create the container again, the build process will resume at the previous point.

 5. You can start the container via `docker start ma` and attach via